 Stage 3: The Filing of Formal Charges

-In states that do not use grand juries, felonies are usually charged in a criminal complaint that is followed by a preliminary hearing.
+In states that do not use grand juries, felonies are usually charged in a criminal complaint followed by a preliminary hearing.
 The court determines whether the charges are supported by probable cause after considering the testimony of witnesses.
-If the court decides that the defendant probably committed a felony, the state then files formal charges in a document called an information.
+If the court decides that the defendant probably committed a felony, the state files formal charges in a document called information.

 Stage 4: Investigation and Discovery

 Every state and the federal government provides a defendant with the right to discovery.
-Although the details vary, defendants generally have the right to obtain or inspect police reports, laboratory reports, photographs and physical evidence that will be introduced against the defendant at trial.
-Witness statements must be disclosed although, in some jurisdictions, that disclosure will not occur until the witness testifies.
-Defendants have a constitutional right to disclosure of all evidence in the government’s possession that tends to establish their innocence or to cast doubt on the credibility of government witnesses.
+Although the details vary, defendants generally have the right to obtain or inspect police reports, laboratory reports, photographs, and physical evidence that will be introduced against the defendant at trial.
+Witness statements must be disclosed, although, in some jurisdictions, that disclosure will not occur until the witness testifies.
+Defendants have a constitutional right to disclose all evidence in the government’s possession that tends to establish their innocence or cast doubt on government witnesses’ credibility.

 The defense lawyer will often conduct an independent investigation.
-A private investigator may be used to locate and interview witnesses or to search for other evidence that would cast doubt on the defendant’s guilt.
+A private investigator may locate and interview witnesses or search for other evidence that would cast doubt on the defendant’s guilt.
 (Not guilty?
 Read But I’m Innocent!
 What to Do If You’re Charged With a Crime You Didn’t Commit.)

 Stage 5: Motions

 Many criminal cases are dismissed as a result of motions filed by a defense attorney.
 Some motions challenge defects in the charging process.
 Other motions ask the court to suppress (or throw out) evidence that was acquired illegally.
-For example, if evidence was obtained by stopping a vehicle for no reason or by conducting an unauthorized search of a house, a defendant can seek suppression of that evidence.
-A defendant whose confession or statement was coerced, or who answered questions after being arrested without first being advised of the right to counsel, can seek suppression of those statements.
+For example, if evidence was obtained by stopping a vehicle for no reason or conducting an unauthorized search of a house, a defendant can seek to suppress that evidence.
+A defendant whose confession or statement was coerced or who answered questions after being arrested without first being advised of the right to counsel can seek suppression of those statements.
 Courts decide those motions after considering the evidence presented at motion hearings.